Real Madrid's usual Champions League magic transforms Vinicius into an unlikely matchwinner against Liverpool | Goal.com

 Vinicius might not even have been on the pitch had defender Raphael Varane not been diagnosed with Covid-19 on Tuesday morning.

-Madrid might have had the second when Ozan Kabak clumsily felled Benzema in the box, undetected by VAR, but they managed to double their advantage soon after anyway, when Marco Asensio capitalised on a Trent Alexander-Arnold blunder.
+Madrid might have had the second when Ozan Kabak clumsily felled Benzema in the box – an offence which strangely went undetected by VAR – but they managed to double their advantage soon after anyway, when Marco Asensio capitalised on a Trent Alexander-Arnold blunder.

 Asensio took his recent run of fine form a step further with his fourth goal in four matches, dinking the ball cutely over Alisson Becker and then smashing it home.